Timrin/dare-n-share/README.md

 https://www.docker.com/get-started

 * Download or clone this project
-* Import the project in IntelliJ
+* Import the server folder as a project in IntelliJ
+  >_Make sure that you import the server folder as a project_
-  >_Make sure you mark the src folder as source root_
+  >_Also make sure that the src folder is marked as source root_
 * Build the project

 #### Optional